mattdillon100/crypto-tools/get-token-price/README.md

 ## This is not a finished product

-While this code will work, it is without any form of error checking and shouldn't be used in production as-is.
+While this code will work, it is without sufficient error checking and shouldn't be used in production as-is.